-Hello and welcome to this week’s Trillium Creek Dermatology Podcast.
-My name is Jordan Goad and I’m the Physician Associate with Trillium Creek Dermatology.
+Hello and welcome to the Trillium Creek Dermatology blog.
+My name is Jordan Goad and I’m a Physician Assistant with Trillium Creek Dermatology.

 Contrary to belief from what you’d normally hear from a dermatology provider, the sun can be healthy and beneficial to you, as long as you get sun rays the right way!
 And what better way to soak up those healthy rays than by celebrating the fast-approaching Summer Solstice!
 In this week’s podcast, I’ll talk about the benefits of getting some additional sun rays, while reviewing the precautions everyone must take to do it safely.
 I will also discuss a few procedures to help erase some of the sun damage you may have created over the years.